• home

 they are used to create behaviours

-if the activity is not sufficiently high then a nothing of interest, noi, or void vector is produced, should the visual stimulus be intriguing then an x is produced and if the
+if the activity is not sufficiently high then a nothing of interest, noi, or void vector is produced, should the visual stimulus be intriguing then an x is produced and if the activity is large then the f vector will indicate a frightening situation

 this is analogous to the concept of the affordance of size: detection of a large creatures may cause the viewer to

-consider flight, whereas a smaller object may initialise the feed behaviour
+consider ‘flight’, whereas a smaller object may initialise the ‘feed’ behaviour